alphakilo11/Performance/prime_numbers/readme.txt

-Convert the following Python code to each of these languages: (Cobol, R, Fortran, Haskell, Assembly(GCC), Objective C, SQLite, Javascript(Rhino), Prolog, Swift, Rust, Go, Bash) from timeit import default_timer as timer
+Convert the following Python code to each of these languages: (Fortran, Haskell, Assembly(GCC), Objective C, SQLite, Javascript(Rhino), Prolog, Swift, Rust, Go, Bash) from timeit import default_timer as timer

 def nth_prime(n):